ideafarm/RFC-IPv6-Sparse-Random-Addressing/draft-ideafarm-ipv6-sparse-random-addressing.md

 only he and the web server knows.
 Current practice allocates 64 bits for the host ID portion of an IPv6 address, which is huge relative to the number of distinct values needed to identify each host on a physical link of any conceivable size.
-By using some (or all) of those bits as a time-based password, attack packets can be prevented, by sparseness, from reaching that server.
+By using some (or all) of those bits as a time-based password, attack packets can be prevented, by sparseness, from reaching those servers.

 For such a scheme to work, a would-be attacker must not be able to discover the secret.
 A simple way to prevent this is to give a unique secret to each paid subscriber, which requires that the